Horacio Matarasso

-Horacio Matarasso (born January 6, 1967) is an ornithologist and leader of South American bird watchers.
+Horacio Matarasso (born January 6, 1967) is an Argentine ornithologist and leader of South American bird watchers.

 Biography

 Born in Buenos Aires in 1967, where he lived until 1995.
 He joined Aves Argentinas in 1984 and studied Biology at the University of Buenos Aires, specialized in Ornithology.
 He is currently member of the team of Ibera Birding Lodge, consultor of Fundación Humedales, representative of Wetlands International in Argentina, and director of Buenos Dias Birding and make trips to study birds in Argentina, Chile, Peru, Brazil and other countries of the continent.